brownphotographic/Flickr2Any-Tool/README.md

 **Why did I build this?**

 I am a 20 year user of Flickr.
 Flickr is a great tool for many reasons and serves a few core purposes:
-1. It was orignally conceived for users to post and share their photos online with each other.
+1. It was originally conceived for users to post and share their photos online with each other.
 It still does this fairly well (your mileage may vary here)
-2. It allows for sharing photos with family and friends only (SO much better and more cleanly than Facebook or Instragram ever did)
+2. It allows for sharing photos with family and friends only (SO much better and more cleanly than Facebook or Instagram ever did)
 3. It has become (for many) a place to just backup and not share photos.

 Over time I have become disenchanted with Flickr
-- The recent prevelance of AI generated content (ie not photos by photographers) is starting to take over the central feed
+- The recent prevalence of AI generated content (ie not photos by photographers) is starting to take over the central feed
 - It costs money to be part of the service.
 I always thought Flickr could be a forever home for my photos, but if you add this up over time it can get super expensive.
 - I also dabbled with Instagram and had my account killed off with zero notice.
 I dislike the inability to control my own destiny, and therefore want more control.